SZA-CUI/ITaskA/README.md

 * Semi-supervised classified user activities
 * Daily and long-term routine behavior models
 * Predicted next user activities for intelligent assistance
-* End-to-end GUI-based system for real-time interaction
+* End-to-end GUI-based system for one-time as a whole execution and interaction

 ---